FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Caching to cut on data fetches and save time.
 - Effecting audio & video player that does not misbehave.
 - Socials to be displayed absolutely as with my portfolio.
+- We can use useCallback to memoize functions and memo to memoize props all in an effort to hinder updates mostly cause by updating the parent components..
+  Rebuilding it means even its functions change address causing even the children to rerender which can be solved by memoizing funtions using useCallback whose format is the same as useEffect in that we will have to put a dependency array at its end which will have nothing.

 ### WHERE THIS APP CAN BE USED